 But that is no excuse not to vigorously maintain the first principle of the Nuremberg Code: the voluntary consent of the subject is essential.
 We can’t afford the risk to medical research that sloppy ethics entail; when the public finds out about the circumvention of informed consent – as in the case of the infamous US Public Health Service syphilis study at Tuskegee – the damage to the integrity and authority of the medical research community is inevitably significant and long-lasting.

 The tenets of the Nuremberg Code were not meant only for Nazis.
 If Nazis presented the only danger to people being used for medical experiments, eliminating the Nazis would have solved our problems.
-The Nuremberg Code was written to guide all of us, because good intentions are not enough.Make a donation
+The Nuremberg Code was written to guide all of us, because good intentions are not enough.Support Aeon: make a one-off donation